sunisdown/faster_cpython/pep_specialize.rst

             # pass arguments, some guards need them
             check = guard(args, kwargs)
             if check == 1:
-                # guard succeeded: we can use the specialized bytecode
+                # guard succeeded: we can use the specialized function
-                bytecode = specialized[index].bytecode
+                code = specialized[index].code
                 break
             elif check == -1:
-                # guard will always fail: remove the specialized bytecode
+                # guard will always fail: remove the specialized function
                 del specialized[index]
             elif check == 0:
                 # guard failed temporarely
                 index += 1

+        # code can be a code object or any callable object
-        execute_bytecode(bytecode, args, kwargs)
+        execute_code(code, args, kwargs)

 Optimizer
 =========

-The bytecode specialization is out of the scope of this PEP.
+Writing an optimizer is out of the scope of this PEP.

-The FAT Python project includes an AST optimizer which implements various optimizations.
-The optimizer is expected to move faster than the release cycle of CPython and so will be developed out of the CPython source code tree.
-It also avoid to have to pay the price of backward compatibility.

 This PEP is related to the PEP <astoptimizer> but this PEP is not strictly a dependency.
 External optimizers are free to pick any method to produce